strikes30/kernel-playground/podman/README.md

 # Prerequisites and Common Issues with Repository Ownership

 ## Prerequisites
-To avoid permission and ownership issues and to simplify the deployment of the entire repository, it is recommended to operate directly as the root user.
+To avoid permission and ownership issues and to simplify the deployment of the entire repository, it is requireed to operate directly as the root user.

 ### How to log in as root on Ubuntu:
 ```bash